Loving God. Caring about you.

 1 Peter 4:10-11

-The goal of Recovery in Christ is to create an environment where those who struggle with addiction or other life isues find welcome and compassion.
+The goal of Recover in Christ is to create an environment where those who struggle with addiction or other life isues find welcome and compassion.

 We desire to have our community of faith be a sanctuary where journeys of Recovery in Christ are encouraged and respected.